pkic/pkimm/categories/certificate-management/_index.md

 #### Guidance

 Large organization commonly have several PKI systems spread out in the organization.
-Some can be consolidated, but in many cases PKI different PKI silos exists for good reasons.
-Having a central governance of PKI across the organization will help to maintain best practices, ensure secure PKI operations, re-use PKI knowledge in the organization, ensure consistent profiles and avoid unessecary double work.
+Some can be consolidated, but in many cases different PKI silos exists for good reasons.
+Having a central governance of PKI across the organization will help to maintain best practices, ensure secure PKI operations, re-use PKI knowledge in the organization, ensure consistent profiles and avoid unessecary duplication of effort.
 #### Assessment

 * Documented PKIs used in the organization
   * Different PKI technologies used
   * Installed PKI instances
 * Documented PKI best practises
-  * Installation procedures to avoid re-learning the same issues in different part of the organization
+  * Installation procedures to avoid re-learning the same issues in different parts of the organization
   * Configuration to ensure consistent and interoperable certificates
   * Security to maintain a security base line across the whole organization